Sydney-Informatics-Hub/hello-nextflow/docs/day2/02_fastqc.md

 We can now call the `FASTQC` process.

+> Update workflow in next iter to have dedicated input channels

 !!! question "Exercise"

     In the `workflow` scope, call the `FASTQC` process with `reads_pairs_ch`